Aylin1360/Google-ABND-Projects/README.md

 # NewsApp

-This app fetching data from Guardian and gives you an option about sorting.
+This app fetching data from Guardian and gives you an option about sorting.Made for Google's android basics nanodegree.